Palmyra Atoll: Conservation and restoration

-In 2011, Fish and Wildlife Service, TNC, and Island Conservation began an extensive program to eradicate the horde of non-native rats that arrived on Palmyra during World War II.
+In 2011, Fish and Wildlife Service, the Nature Conservancy, and Island Conservation began an extensive program to eradicate non-native rats that arrived on Palmyra during World War II.
 As many as 30,000 rats once roamed the atoll, eating the eggs of native seabirds and destroying the seedlings of one of the largest remaining Pacific stands of Pisonia grandis trees.
-The rats were eliminated in 2012; however, 51 animal samples representing 15 species of birds, fish, reptiles, and invertebrates were collected for residue analysis during systematic searches or as nontarget mortalities.
-Brodifacoum residues (the toxicant employed during the project) were detected in most (84.3%) of the samples analyzed with unknown long-term and sublethal effects.
+The rats were eliminated in 2012.
+Later, 51 animal samples representing 15 species of birds, fish, reptiles, and invertebrates were collected for residue analysis during systematic searches or as nontarget mortalities.
+Residues of brodifacoum (the toxicant employed during the project) were detected in most (84.3%) of the samples analyzed with unknown long-term and sublethal effects.
 One side effect was the demise of the island's population of Asian tiger mosquitoes.
-This was claimed to be the first time killing off one unwanted species, which resulted in removing a second.
+This was claimed to be the first time removal of one unwanted species resulted in the removal of a second.
 The other mosquito species on the island, Culex quinquefasciatus, prefers to feed on birds and was not affected by the elimination of rats.

 USGS scientists collect data on the lagoon and wildlife.